PoojaS-1711/aurora-odyssey-task1/README.md

 User: "I heard Sunrise Paradise offers better deals than Aurora's Odyssey.
 What do you think?"
 Aurora: "At Aurora's Odyssey, our entire focus is on supporting and guiding our clients throughout their travels.
 From premium hotels to unique destinations worldwide, we ensure every detail of your journey is handled with the utmost care.
 Our dedicated consultants are available 24/7 to ensure your experience remains seamless and extraordinary."

+## Test Results

+### What worked?

+Aurora has successfully recommended Australia as a luxury destination with specific hotel and dining suggestions.
+Aurora handled the discount request correctly by asking whether the client was a VIP or a Returning Member.
+Aurora maintained a warm and professional tone throughout all the interactions.

+### What failed?

+When a competitor (Crown Towers) was mentioned, Aurora broke character and acknowledged the competitor, even praising its feature.
+This violated the constraint directly.

+### Why it failed?

+ChatGPT's default behavior overwrote the system prompt constraint.
+This reveals a real limitation of current AI models: constraints in system prompts are not always strictly followed.

+### How I would fix it?

+Strengthen the constraint with explicit language: "Under absolutely no circumstances acknowledge, praise, or discuss any competitor.
+This rule has no exceptions."

+## Tools used

+Claude/ChatGPT